mech/Learning-Notes/FrontEnd/JavaScript/React/Style.md

 ```

 If you need to change style, you need to go through all HTML files that are using the BEM component.

+* Global CSS do no good for component-based styling
+* Your `button` style should be isolated and does not care the rest of your pages look like.
+The styling of the button component shouldn't be used anywhere else.

 ## CSS Modules